 Women of today in most realms of life have been standing in parity with their male counterparts.
-To talk about women entrepreneurs, the popular women leaders like Indra Nooyi (Board Member of Amazon), Kiran Mazumdar Shaw (Founder of Biocon Ltd), Devita Saraf, (Chairman and CEO of VU Technologies), and Vandana Luthra (Founder of VLCC) are worth mentioning who have greatly contributed in the growth of Indian economy.
+To talk about women entrepreneurs, the popular women leaders like Indra Nooyi (Board Member of Amazon), Kiran Mazumdar Shaw (Founder of Biocon Ltd), Devita Saraf (Chairman and CEO of VU Technologies), and Vandana Luthra (Founder of VLCC) are worth mentioning, who have greatly contributed to the growth of the Indian economy.

 However, women-owned businesses are still a minority.
-As per the Sixth Economic Census by the Ministry of Statistics and Programme Implementation, out of the 58.5 Million businesses in India, 8.05 Million are managed by women entrepreneurs.
+As per the Sixth Economic Census by the Ministry of Statistics and Programme Implementation, of the 58.5 million businesses in India, 8.05 million are managed by women entrepreneurs.

 The Ascent of Women Entrepreneurship

-While the effort to minimize gender disparity in the professional field is encouraging, women are still way behind when compared to men.
+While the effort to minimize gender disparity in the professional field is encouraging, women are still way behind as compared to men.
 A 2015 study conducted by McKinsey Global Institute (MGI), reveals about the women’s participation in employment and entrepreneurship in India.
-It says that, women entrepreneurship has the potential to grow the country’s GDP to $0.7 trillion by 2025, constituting a rise of 16%.
+It says that women’s entrepreneurship has the potential to grow the country’s GDP to $0.7 trillion by 2025, which constitutes a rise of 16%.

 Challenges faced by women female entrepreneurs

 Woman-owned businesses are gaining massive growth and popularity.
 Despite many challenges, women are keen to take charge of their future.